 Virtual Pipelines by Agrawal and Sherwood is nominated for best paper at Micro

-In thier paper, an architectural technique that efficiently supports high-bandwidth, uniform latency memory accesses, and high-confidence throughput even under adversarial conditions is proposed.
+In their paper, an architectural technique that efficiently supports high-bandwidth, uniform latency memory accesses, and high-confidence throughput even under adversarial conditions is proposed.
 The technique, Virtual pipelining. provides a simple to analyze programing model of a deep pipeline (deterministic latencies) with a completely different physical implementation (a memory system with banks and probabilistic mapping).
 This allows designers to effectively decouple the analysis of their algorithms and data structures from the analysis of the memory buses and banks.
 Unlike specialized hardware customized for a specific data-plane algorithm, the system makes no assumption about the memory access patterns.
-In thier paper, the authors present a mathematical argument for the system's ability to provably provide bandwidth with high confidence and demonstrate its functionality and area overhead through a synthesizable design.
+In their paper, the authors present a mathematical argument for the system's ability to provably provide bandwidth with high confidence and demonstrate its functionality and area overhead through a synthesizable design.
 Even though the scheme is general purpose to support new applications such as packet reassembly, it outperforms the state of the art in specialized packet buffering architectures.

 Introspective 3D Chips by Shashi Mysore, Banit Agrawal, and Prof. Sherwood is IEEE Micro Top Pick